Board of Governors

 I have a 15-year career in financial services, and currently work in investment management, with a focus on UK and international real estate.
 Prior to that, I was an investment banker for five years.
 I have an undergraduate degree from the London School of Economics (LSE) in Government and Economics (Bsc).
 In the voluntary sector, I am on the board of the Rugby Portobello Trust (RPT) Foundation, a local youth club in North Kensington.
 I live locally in Ladbroke Grove.

 I joined the Board in May, 2024.
-I have worked in financial services for thirty-six years, mainly in London, but also in NY, across banking, consulting, investment management and insurance.
+I have worked in financial services for thirty-nine years, mainly in London, but also in NY, across banking, consulting, investment management and insurance.
 I have served as a trustee to one of Legal & General’s life insurance companies as well as a trustee on the company’s pension schemes.
 I am currently a trustee for Trekstock Limited, a cancer charity, and an active volunteer for Crisis, the homeless charity.

 I have worked in teaching since qualifying in 1986.
 I have worked in secondary, middle and primary education.
 During my time in education, I have held various roles, both pastoral and curriculum based.
 Most recently, I worked at Park Walk Primary School, Chelsea, for 10 years, where I held the post of Deputy Head Teacher.
 During this time, I held the Acting Headship on two different occasions and, for the last two years there, supported the Headteacher as the SENDCo.